-Gerardo Sandoval is an expert in immigration, urban planning and undocumented workers, especially related to the Latino/a immigrant community.
-At the University of Oregon, he is an assistant professor of planning, public policy and management and the co-director of the Center for Latino/a and Latin American Studies.
-He studies the effects of urban redevelopment on immigrant neighborhoods, specifically gentrification, displacement, infrastructure, marginal communities, low income housing, and the socio-economic implications of development in immigrant communities.
+Gerard Sandoval is an academic expert in immigration, urban planning and undocumented workers, especially related to the Latino/a immigrant community.
+He studies the effects of urban redevelopment on immigrant neighborhoods, specifically gentrification, displacement, infrastructure, marginal communities, low income housing and the socio-economic implications of development in immigrant communities.

 As crime and drugs recede, MacArthur Park is going upscale, and many residents feel left behind (Los Angeles Times, Feb.
 25, 2018)

 Case of Guatemalans at Iowa plant reflects desperation amid globalization (Phys.org, May 21, 2015)